mediakreativ/craft-blocksmith/README.md

 # Blocksmith Plugin for Craft CMS

 **Blocksmith** redefines the way you work with Craft CMS Matrix fields.
 Forget long dropdown lists and experience a sleek, modern modal for block selection, enhanced by visual previews and intuitive controls.
-Whether you're adding a block via the "New entry" button or through the enhanced context menu, **Blocksmith** transforms block selection into a seamless and visually engaging experience.
+Whether you're adding a block via the "New entry" button or through the enhanced context menu, **Blocksmith** transforms block selection into a seamless and visually engaging experience – in both **Inline** and **Cards** view mode.

 ## Features

 - **Intuitive modal for block/entry type selection**: Replaces Craft's native dropdown with a streamlined and visually enhanced modal interface, which also supports tall content types for better previews.
+- **Full Cards View compatibility**: Bring context-aware editing to the Cards view – including the unique ability to add blocks **above** existing ones, a feature not natively supported by Craft.
 - **Context menu enhancements**: Add blocks directly above existing ones with the "Add block above" option, replacing Craft's native individual entry type buttons.
 - **Enable or Disable Previews**: Option to enable or disable previews for specific Matrix fields, improving workflow in nested Matrix setups.
 - **Flexible preview settings**: Upload custom preview images directly via the Craft Asset Browser or use handle-based preview images as an alternative if preferred.